31 Aug The Difference Between Traditional Vs Roth Accounts

 This question’s great because it affects many individuals and couples.
 Most of the time, when you sign up for an IRA or a 401k, you’ll be asked to select a traditional vs Roth accounts.
 Both IRAs and 401ks have Traditional and Roth versions to use as a means to save for your golden years.
 Knowing the difference between the two can help make a decision that works best for you.

 Traditional Retirement Accounts

-The short and dirty of the Traditional version means before you get your pack check, the amount you select to save for retirement is placed into your retirement account.
+The Traditional account means before you get your pack check, the amount you select to save for retirement is placed into your retirement account.
 That money grows in your account until you’re 59 1/2 years old.
 At which time you can begin taking withdrawals from the money.
-You’ll pay tax on the money based on your current take rate.
+You’ll pay tax on the money based on your current tax rate.
 It’s possible to take some out earlier, but you’ll pay a penalty and tax on the money.
 There’s one more thing about traditional accounts— a person must take an RMD (required minimum distribution) every year, once they turn 70 1/2.